 Browder's business associations suggest that while he was in Russia - and probably thereafter - he operated within an organization serving the interests of high-caliber western financiers.
 As such he almost certainly networked with shady figures and well-connected individuals in high finance who played their part in the sustained pirate raid against Russia that included laundering of the raid's proceeds through "well respected" western financial institutions.
 Moreover, the AVISMA case shows that Browder didn't mind using these associations to appropriate a piece of the action for himself, in what his partner Francis Baker described as "clearly a criminal matter."
-Together with his subsequent deposition in the U.S.A. vs. Prevezon case, AVISMA case unmasked Browder's dishonesty and proved his manufactured image of a morally upright corruption fighter as false.
-It also proved his crusade for justice and human rights as a cynical, self-serving deception.
-Behind his fake veneer of respectability, Browder's deeds show him to be every bit as greedy, unscrupulous and dishonest as the crooks he saw around every corner in Russia.
+Together with his subsequent deposition in the U.S.A. vs. Prevezon case, AVISMA case unmasked Browder's manufactured image of a morally upright corruption fighter as false.
+It also proved his